Brewers' Jacob Misiorowski loses perfect game, no-hit bid in 7th vs. Twins in 2nd career start

-MINNEAPOLIS (AP) — Jacob Misiorowski of the Milwaukee Brewers lost his bid for a perfect game in the seventh inning against the Minnesota Twins on Friday night.
+MINNEAPOLIS (AP) — Jacob Misiorowski of the Milwaukee Brewers lost his bid for a perfect game in the seventh inning of a 17-6 win against the Minnesota Twins on Friday night.

-After issuing a walk to Byron Buxton, Matt Wallner lofted a home run to the flower bed just past the right-field wall, ending Misiorowski's run of hitless innings to start his big league career at 11.
+After issuing a walk to Byron Buxton, Matt Wallner lofted a home run to the flower bed just past the right-field wall, ending Misiorowski’s run of hitless innings to start his big league career at 11, the first starter to do that since 1900.

-In his second career start, the hard-throwing 6-foot-7 right-hander struck out six with a fastball regularly reaching triple digits and a slider and changeup in the mid-90s.
-After the homer, he was pulled for reliever Nick Mears and left to a standing ovation.
-He threw 86 pitches, 60 for strikes, and departed with Milwaukee leading 8-2.
+“I think this is exactly how I ever dreamed of it coming along," the 23-year-old rookie said.
+"It’s exciting.”

 AP MLB: https://apnews.com/hub/mlb